gcubsfan08/QuakeMultiplayerLevel/README.md

 # Rebirth
 ## competitive multiplayer Quake level for two to four players.
-For more info, including a project manifesto and design process journal, see the [project wiki](linktowiki)!
+For more info, including a project manifesto and design process journal, see the [[project wiki](linktowiki)](https://github.com/gcubsfan08/QuakeMultiplayerLevel/wiki)!